eshaan7/Flask-Shell2HTTP/README.md

 - Map a base command to an endpoint and pass dynamic arguments to it.
 See [Example code](examples/basic.py).
 - Can also process multiple uploaded files in one command.
 See [Example code](examples/multiple_files.py).
 - This is useful for internal docker-to-docker communications if you have different binaries distributed in micro-containers.
 See [real-life example](https://github.com/intelowlproject/IntelOwl/blob/develop/integrations/peframe/app.py).
+- You can define a callback function/ use signals to listen for process completion.
+See [Example code](examples/with_callback.py).
+Meybe want to intercept on completion and update the result ?
+See [Example code](examples/custom_save_fn.py)
-- Currently, all commands are run asynchronously (default timeout is 3600 seconds), so result is not available directly.
+- Currently, all commands run asynchronously (default timeout is 3600 seconds), so result is not available directly.
 An option _may_ be provided for this in future release.

 > Note: This extension is primarily meant for executing long-running
 > shell commands/scripts (like nmap, code-analysis' tools) in background from an HTTP request and getting the result at a later time.